codemagic-ci-cd/cli-tools/docs/app-store-connect/builds/expire-build-submitted-for-review.md

 =================================

-**Based on the given build expires previous build waiting for review or in review for the application.**
+**Expire application build that is currently waiting for review, or is currently in review**
 ### Usage
 ```bash
 app-store-connect builds expire-build-submitted-for-review [-h] [--log-stream STREAM] [--no-color] [--version] [-s] [-v]